gepellet/ift1004-qrcode-python-backend/README.md

 Ex: ```python -m venv venv```

-PS: Note that you can use the virtualenv package if you want.
+PS: Note that you can use the virtualenv package or the built-in mechanism of your preferred IDE if you want.

 # Activate the virtual env